 19. Stuffed stocking: Slide a gift card into one of the tiny Christmas stockings usually sold for pets or infants.
 This works for a gift card for any type of merchandise.

-20. Goolish boys: Little boys love goulish things year round, so a plastic human skull with a gift card clenched between its jaws will double the fun.
+20. Halloween time: A plastic human skull with a gift card clenched between its jaws will double the fun.

 My favorite is the deck of cards.